-598 "5 Areas of Risk This section outlines potential risks to bird and bats resulting from the Proposed Project.
-Section 6 provides methods to avoid or minimize these risks through Project design, construction, and operation measures, Section 7 addresses how the Applicant will monitor and prevent avian and bat species mortality and Section 8 outlines Adaptive Management and supplemental measures for consideration.
-Based on the results of the wildlife surveys completed for the Project, potential Project related risks associated with the construction and operation would include collision with overhead electric lines, solar panels and other features, electrocution, loss of foraging habitat and habitat fragmentation, nest and roost site disturbance, and disturbance due to ongoing human presence at the facility.
-As an approach to continue to assess risk during construction and operation stages the Applicant will conduct reviews quarterly for the first year following construction to track, develop and manage issues.
-5.1 Collision Risk Vulnerability to collision depends on many factors including bird behavior and maneuverability, topography, weather, and power line design and placement.
-Bird collision with power lines has been documented for decades, and risk of collision is considered highest in areas where birds congregate, such as power lines that bisect daily flight paths to meadows, wetlands and river valleys (APLIC 2006).
-Birds may have significant ""blind spots,"" increasing risk of collision even during daylight hours.
-Scanning below for prey or roost sites can render them blind to objects in the direction of travel (Martin and Shaw 2010).
+This section outlines potential risks to bird and bats resulting from the Proposed Project.
+Section 6 provides methods to avoid or minimize these risks through Project design, construction, and operation measures.
+Section 7 addresses how the Applicant will monitor and prevent avian and bat species mortality, and Section 8 outlines Adaptive Management and supplemental measures for consideration.
+Based on the results of the wildlife surveys completed for the Project, potential Project-related risks associated with the construction and operation would include collisions with overhead electric lines, solar panels, and other features, electrocution, loss of foraging habitat and habitat fragmentation, nest and roost site disturbance, and disturbance due to ongoing human presence at the facility.
+As an approach to continue to assess risk during construction and operation stages, the Applicant will conduct reviews quarterly for the first year following construction to track, develop, and manage issues.

+Vulnerability to collision depends on many factors, including bird behavior and maneuverability, topography, weather, and power line design and placement.
+Bird collision with power lines has been documented for decades, and the risk of collision is considered highest in areas where birds congregate, such as power lines that bisect daily flight paths to meadows, wetlands, and river valleys (APLIC 2006).
+Birds may have significant "blind spots," increasing the risk of collision even during daylight hours.
+Birds scanning below for prey or roost sites can render birds blind to objects in the direction of travel (Martin and Shaw 2010).
 Transmission lines are the Project components that present the greatest risk of avian collision.
-Given that the utility corridor is currently populated with seven electric transmission lines ranging in size from 230-kV to 500-kV it is assumed that the addition of two proposed lines on the east side of the existing utility corridor would not have a cumulative effect on in-air collisions.
-The existing lines have been in place for many years and foraging flight patterns have most likely adapted to the vast size of the utility infrastructure.
+Given that the utility corridor is currently populated with seven electric transmission lines ranging in size from 230-kV to 500-kV, it is assumed that the addition of two proposed lines on the east side of the existing utility corridor would not have a cumulative effect on in-air collisions.
+The existing lines have been in place for many years, and foraging flight patterns have most likely adapted to the vast size of the utility infrastructure.
 There is no scientific evidence of fatality risks to birds associated with solar PV arrays.
 However, PV panels are obstacles to avian species that forage at low altitudes (<15 ft) or rely on ground-based bird transit and therefore present some small risk of collision for those species.
 The PV panels present little to no risk to the majority of avian species that migrate through the area or raptor species that forage at high altitudes.
-14 | P a g e"